The difference between weather and climate

 North Wales has a distinctive climate, a result of its latitude and its position on the western edge of Europe, where the climate is strongly influenced by closeness to the sea (i.e. a maritime climate).
 The region's climate is typified by cloudy, wet, windy but relatively mild conditions.
 In Snowdonia, this is further affected by the presence of mountains, which can experience harsh winter conditions.

 However, this does not mean that the weather in Snowdonia never changes.
 Just look at these two photographs of the area.
-They were taken just one day apart and clearly show that weather is short-term, but climate is long-term.
+They were taken just one day apart and clearly show that weather varies over short timescales, unlike the climate, which changes over a longer timescale.

 Date taken: 4 April 2012